Sandy, Oregon: 18th–19th centuries

-Twentieth century
+20th century

 In 1902, a Lutheran church was established in Sandy.
 On August 11, 1911, the city of was formally incorporated, and on November 14, 1913, city voters approved its charter.
 Friedrich Meinig, a German immigrant and businessman, came to Sandy in 1876; his son, Paul Meinig, served as the city's second mayor from 1912 to 1918.
-A significant part of Sandy's economy in the late-nineteenth and early-twentieth centuries was logging and sawmill operations which utilized the abundance of forests surrounding the city.
+A significant part of Sandy's economy in the late 19th and early 20th centuries was logging and sawmill operations which utilized the abundance of forests surrounding the city.

 In October 1913, the city experienced a major fire which destroyed numerous buildings and businesses, including a restaurant, livery stable, and saloon, all located on the south side of the Main Street (contemporarily Proctor Boulevard).
 A concrete replacement of the restaurant and saloon was subsequently erected, marking the first concrete building in the city.
 The Clackamas County Bank was established in Sandy in 1916.
 As of 2018, the bank remains the oldest community bank in the state of Oregon.

-In 1919, a year prior to the Nineteenth Amendment, the city elected two women to its government: Blanche Shelley was elected mayor, along with Edna Esson to city council.
+In 1919, a year prior to the 19th Amendment, the city elected two women to its government: Blanche Shelley was elected mayor, along with Edna Esson to city council.
 Both women were also active business leaders in the city.
 In 1923, the city completed construction of the Pioneer Building, a brick structure that served as Sandy Union High School, for $30,000.
 Prior to this, a small two-story schoolhouse served as the city's main school for all grades, before a separate high school was established in 1917.

-Twenty-first century
+21st century

-As of the twenty-first century, Sandy's population has increased significantly with the growth of the Portland metropolitan area.
-Per a 2018 study completed by Portland State University and Clackamas County, it is the second-fastest growing city in the state, and is estimated to reach a population of 18,980 by the year 2034.
+As of the 21st century, Sandy's population has increased significantly with the growth of the Portland metropolitan area.
+Per a 2018 study completed by Portland State University and Clackamas County, it is the second-fastest-growing city in the state, and is estimated to reach a population of 18,980 by the year 2034.